Poseidon-ZKP/merkle-forest/README.md

 In the 2nd user case, concurrency competion could happen. for example, when user A vote and user B join the same group at the same time, and the join 1st complete modify merkle tree on-chain, while vote still using old merkle path, result in on-chain verify fail.
 It could possible be resolved by centralized cordinator, like relayer, in some specific user cases， but not all user case.
 A native methology is required for reduce concurency competion.

 So here, we proposal a hash-based random-member-join strategy, that is, select a random group to join, in this way, simulatanously prove and join activity will most probably operate on different group, thus almost avoid concurrency competition.
-Figure 2 given an example of how
+Figure 2 show an example of random-memeber-join merkle forest.

 The random-member-join strategy require more "merge" for privacy-gruantee prove, because of each tree might be sparse in the number of leaves, and need caculate a list of trees to be merged.  it actually bring unneed burden of the 1st user case, who has no concurrency demands.
 We can simply apply a "sequential-member-join" strategy instead, for this case, Figure 1 give an example, member always join current tree until it's full.